Cappadocia, Turkey blew my mind. In the best way possible.

 - They have even flown Martha Stewart, and we all know Martha is never wrong

-- You get a really yummy breakfast, a nice wooly hat, and a metal and champagne upon landing.
+- You get a really yummy breakfast, a nice wooly hat, and a medal and champagne upon landing.
 Flying in style, just how I like it!

 - Suat (the pilot-in-chief) is amazing, and Nigel and the crews are just overall really friendly and helpful.
 They know so much and have traveled and flown around the world.
 When you are 1,000ft in the air, it’s important that you feel like you are in safe hands